BentTranberg/BentTranberg.github.io/elmish_wpf/get_started_1.md

 <img src="images/nuget.png" style="zoom: 67%;" />

-You will now likely see an error message in the Error List.
+You will now most likely see an error message in the Error List.
+If not, you must still follow the instructions that comes next.

 <img src="images/platform_error.png" style="zoom:67%;" />

-To fix this error, click on Elmer.Models, so that the file Elmer.Models.fsproj is opened.
-Change the TargetFramework so that it looks like this.
+Click on Elmer.Models in the Solution Explorer, so that the file Elmer.Models.fsproj is opened.
+Change the TargetFramework so that it looks like this source snippet below.
 The text "-windows" has been appended to the text "net5.0".
 The error will probably vanish as soon as the file is saved.
-In any case, it's fixed.
+In any case, it's now as it should be.

 ```
 <TargetFramework>net5.0-windows</TargetFramework>
 ```

-Three more libraries are needed.
+Three more libraries are needed, so go back to the Package Manager, titled "NuGet - Solution" in one of the tabs, unless you closed it.
+If you closed it, reopen the same way as last time.

+From NuGet, add the libraries listed in the following bullet point list.
 (Uncheck Include prerelease, because we don't want prereleases of these libraries.
 This time type "serilog" in the filter box.
 For each of the tree packages, select the package, and click Install.
-Also now only Elmer.Models should be checked while this is done.)
-From NuGet, add
+Also this time, as last time, only Elmer.Models should be checked while this is done.)

 * Serilog
 * Serilog.Extensions.Logging
 * Serilog.Sinks.Console

+If you look in Elmer.Models, you will see all four packages are referenced.

 Now more source files must be edited.

-In the Elmer.Views project, edit like this.
+In the Elmer.Views project (click on it), edit as shown in the following snippet.
 The OutputType is changed, and the line with DisableWinExeOutputInference is added.
 This change will cause the console window to appear in addition to MainWindow, and the logging will go to the console window.
 The library Serilog.Sinks.Console is responsible for channeling the logs to the console window.

 ```
   <PropertyGroup>